Rush Limbaugh, the Excellence in Broadcasting Network.

 I think pension reform is very important.

-You know, when our federal budget always respects their pension plans, but we're allowing c corporations to not honor their pensions.
+When I see United dissolve their United Airlines, dissolve their pension plan, and I just think that that is so cruel and unreasonable of a thing to do, when our federal budget always respects their pension plans, but we're allowing corporations to not honor their pensions.

-I think that's something that is very important to the nation, especially if the president is further going to risk the solvency of Social Security at least for the next 10, 20 years with his privatization plan.
+I think that's something that is very important to the nation, especially if the president is further going to risk the solvency of Social Security, at least for the next 10, 20 years with his privatization plan.

-It's not private.
+It's not privatization.

-It's not privatization, and it's not going to risk anything, it's gonna save it.
+It's going to save it.

-Well, that's you gotta start sometime.
+Well, you've got to start sometime.

 It took how many years to get us to where it's bankrupt.